falmar/gopilot/README.md

 ### TODO:

 - Allow users to input an external browser endpoint
-- Taking screenshots of web pages and elements (yes, just element bounding box)
-- Setting, getting, and clearing local storage
-- Typing text into input fields
+- Listen for page/target events to change local data
+- Search and wait for DOM elements to be present/ready on the page
+- Integration tests?
+- Among other small things

 ## Contributions